Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 (If you’ve noticed that I’ve left fat out of the discussion so far, don’t worry, I will address it later in some detail; for now, I’m just sowing some seeds for thought.)

-I call this the Modern Human Diet (MHD), and it is something I have been promoting, in progressively updated forms, for more than thirty years with patients who've expressed interest in their health beyond simply overcoming an injury or getting rid of a pain problem.
-Thanks in part to the astonishing availability of information that is now at our fingertips, each year a larger share of my patients are becoming interested in developing a rational, science-based lifestyle strategy that can extend their lives, improve their overall feelings of health and happiness, and help them to look their absolute best.
+I call this simply: the Human Diet (HD), and it is something I have been promoting, in progressively updated forms, for more than thirty years with patients who've expressed interest in their health beyond simply overcoming an injury or getting rid of a pain problem.
+Thanks in part to the astonishing availability of information that is now at our fingertips, each year a larger share of my patients are becoming interested in developing a rational, science-based lifestyle strategy that can extend their lives, improve their overall health and happiness, and help them to look their absolute best.

-Can the process of aging be slowed through diet?
+Can the process of aging be slowed through adapting the HD?
 Can we lower our risk of developing chronic diseases, improve our energy levels, lift our moods, and enjoy better mental clarity by eating the right way?
 According to the best and most recent scientific data, the answer appears to be yes.
-What we eat can tamp down inflammation or gin it up; stabilize or dysregulate our blood sugar levels; induce fat burning or fat storage; increase or decrease our sensitivity to insulin; deepen and broaden our gut microbiome or shrink and narrow it; turn on/upregulate longevity genes or turn them off/downregulate them… The MHD nudges us toward a positive outcome in each of these metrics, giving us control over our health and beauty in a way that our ancestors could not have dreamed of.
+What we eat can tamp down inflammation or gin it up; stabilize or dysregulate our blood sugar levels; induce fat burning or fat storage; increase or decrease our sensitivity to insulin; deepen and broaden our gut microbiome or shrink and narrow it; turn on/up-regulate longevity genes or turn them off/down-regulate them… The HD nudges us toward a positive outcome in each of these metrics, giving us control over our health and beauty in a way that our ancestors could not have imagined.

 III.
 How Our Diet Impacts Our Health

 Data from the Organization for Economic Cooperation and Development (OECD) show that the U.S. spends nearly twice as much on healthcare compared to the average OECD country, yet we have the highest chronic disease burden.
-The obesity rate in the US is twice the OECD average, and we have the highest number of hospitalizations from preventable causes and the highest rate of avoidable deaths among OECD member countries.
+The obesity rate in the US is twice the OECD average and we have the highest number of hospitalizations from preventable causes as well as the highest rate of avoidable deaths among OECD member countries.

 But even the astronomical costs associated with medical diagnostics and therapeutics, hospitalizations, and high morbidity and mortality rates don’t provide a complete picture of the real burden of chronic illness on society.
-The US’s astonishingly high prevalence of chronic diseases blunts our workforce productivity and impinges on individual human happiness in ways that are difficult to quantify.
+The US’s astonishingly high chronic disease burden blunts our workforce productivity and impinges on individual human happiness in ways that are difficult to quantify.

 Why is this happening in a country that does the most research, has the most technologically advanced diagnostic and therapeutic equipment, the most robust fitness industry, has extremely well-trained healthcare providers, does an exceptional job of screening for common diseases, and spends more per capita on healthcare than any other nation on earth?
 There is no single answer that fully explains what’s going on in the US, but two factors stand out as key drivers of DALYs.